 Adapted from, The Case for the Only Child: Your Essential Guide

-What happens when a couple is divided on family size?
+What happens when a couple butts heads on family size?

 After choosing the person you want to father (or mother) your children, starting a family and deciding how large it will be leave many in a quandary.
 Circumstances change and things happen that alter childbearing decisions or cause significant delays in making them.

 How many children to have is sometimes a concern that’s bigger for one partner than the other.
 According to a 2010 Pew Research Center survey titled, “The New Demography of American Motherhood,” researchers found that 94 percent of prospective parents view the wishes of a spouse or partner regarding having kids as “somewhat” or “very important.”
-When parents were asked why they stopped having children, the response, “to honor a spouse’s or partner’s wishes,” dropped to fourth on the reason list to a mere 27 percent.
+When parents were asked why they stopped having children, the responses were interesting.
+“To honor a spouse’s or partner’s wishes” dropped to fourth on the reason list to a mere 27 percent.
 It was clear that pleasing a partner is more significant when starting a family than when adding to it.

 When your wishes don’t match